 There were always natural groupings within our gang.
 We each had our role, but we were all on-again, off-again friends.
 We’ve also done some cherry-picking, a little from Euler’s group, and more recently from a Feigenbaum group, the Fourier family, as well as the Gauss and Poincare families.
 They all seem to be integrating, BUT, we’re not sure.

 We know you know these families, groups, and sets like the back of your hand.
-Our base-2 group is leading the way.
+Our simple, little base-2 group is leading our way.
 We’re trying to get a lock on 202 sets that start with the Planck base units, but that 202nd set is incomplete, quite young and rambunctious.
-We are hoping that you can help us understand what we are doing right and what we are doing wrong with this total integration.
+We are hoping that you can help us understand what we are doing right and what we are doing wrong with attempt to integrate such diversity.

 We asked for insights three years ago, but you have been oh-so-busy.
 And, we know you are still out straight.
 But, isn’t our problem, as simple as it seems from the outside, rather complex?
-And, couldn’t your knowledge and skill set be challenged by it all?
+And, couldn’t your knowledge and skill help keep us on the straight and narrow?

 First email: Thursday, July 21, 2016, 2:12 PM